diodel-agr/MCTS-Othello/README.md

 - human player generates method not implemented exception in subscribe method.
 - create a greedy bot :D
 - parameterize Thread.Sleep() parameters.
-- error in simulation when starting the game after it was stopped.
-- some thread remains in execution in the cc game after stop.

 ## DONE
 - make the ui update after bot move automated.
 Done for all game types.